RTHKKona/NS_Opus/README.md

 # WAV/MP4 to OPUS Converter

 This project provides a batch script for converting `.wav` and `.mp4` audio files to `.opus` format, specifically designed for compatibility with Nintendo Switch audio.
-The script utilizes `ffmpeg` for audio processing and a custom OPUS encoder.
+The script utilizes `ffmpeg` for audio processing and a custom OPUS encoder for Monster Hunter Generations Ultimate (written by masagrator!).

 ## Features